WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Display_Silk/index.md

 ![Default display](wildernesslabs-display-400-300.jpg)

-However, if your monitor has a high pixel density, a 400x300 pixel window might look quite small, but you can use the `displayScale` to scale up the `Display`s buffer size, drawing bigger pixels:
+If your monitor has a high pixel density, a 400x300 window might look quite small, but you can use the `displayScale` to scale up the `Display`s buffer size, drawing bigger pixels:

 ```csharp
 Device.Display.Resize(width: 400, height: 300, displayScale: 2);